-Shard chains should ship sometime in 2023, depending on how quickly work progresses after the merge.
+Shard chains should ship sometime in 2023, depending on how quickly work progresses after The Merge.
 These shards will give Ethereum more capacity to store and access data, but they won’t be used for executing code.
-The details of that are still being figured out.

 Sharding is the process of splitting a database horizontally to spread the load – it’s a common concept in computer science.
 In an Ethereum context, sharding will reduce network congestion and increase transactions per second by creating new chains, known as “shards”.

 This is important for reasons other than scalability.